 We’ve been adding features over the past few months and as of today (v1.8) of our plugin, we now have real-time AppThwack results right in your Jenkins UI.
 We have plenty more cool Jenkins features up our sleeves, but we’re happy with the initial release and hope you are too!
 Let’s jump right in and check it out!

 It’s important to see the status of your builds as quickly as possible.
 The AppThwack plugin now attaches to your project view on the Jenkins homepage to display the status of the latest build.

 Previously, users were required to enter the names of the project and device pool they wanted to use.
 This wasn’t very user friendly and was prone to typos.
 Enough of that foolishness!
 The project and device pool entry fields are now drop-down selections populated automatically for you.
-Interested in testing on real devices for free?
-Check out our Intel sponsored devices.

 It’s your data, use it when you need it.
 Continuous testing generates tons of logs, screenshots and important device specific data imperative for debugging.

 All of these test artifacts are now automatically downloaded and stored as part of every Jenkins build, available for deeper analysis whenever you need it.

 Stay hip with the latest trends of your build results.

 Easily view and identify trends in test passes, failures and warnings for every build and see high level results for your most recent AppThwack runs, right on your Jenkins project homepage.